MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/countries-and-region-availability-for-audio-conferencing-and-calling-plans/countries-and-region-availability-for-audio-conferencing-and-calling-plans.md

 This topic enables you to see what countries/regions support Audio Conferencing and Calling Plans in Office 365.
 It also lists the countries/regions that have toll and toll-free phone numbers.

- **Looking for prices?** See[How to see prices and buy add-on licenses](../skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing.md#bkmk_how) or one of the following:.
+ **Looking for prices?** See [How to see prices and buy add-on licenses](../skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing.md#bkmk_how) or one of the following:.

 - [Pricing for Audio Conferencing](https://products.office.com/en-us/skype-for-business/audio-conferencing#Requirements)